Camp Dates: July 12-18, 2020

 High school students are invited to join us to explore the scenic vistas and natural resources of Michigan’s Upper Peninsula!
 Students will experience first hand how scientists incorporate technology and field experiences to study the changing environment and sustainability issues.
-Camp will take place from Sunday, July 14 - Saturday, July 20, 2019.
-Registration for camp is now open and can be done online.
+Camp will take place from July 12 through July 18, 2020.

 - Explore pristine inland lakes and hike ancient mountains as you learn how people have interacted for thousands of years with the landscapes of the Upper Peninsula.

 - Experience modern day Marquette while learning about urban planning and historical aspects of urban growth.